mcmero/SVclone/README.md

 22	21395573	22	21395746
 ```

+Input MUST BE SORTED for Socrates and simple input methods. (bp1 < bp2 position and bp1s should be in chromosome/position order.)

 Optionally a classification field may be specified with --sv_class, or directions for each break can be specified, if included in the input file, by specifying --use_dir.

 #### Required Parameters ####